 - Men over 55 are perceived to be less productive both per hour and per dollar than younger individuals, and workforce pressures induce us to look and be more competitive.

 - Although most men marry and date younger women, appearing much older than their partner carries its own stigma.

 - Healthcare advances and virility-supporting medications keep men feeling younger and healthier.

 - A “cleaner, less haggard” appearance is directly correlated with both better health and financial success.

 - The issues facing men in this bracket straddle some of the goals of younger men and some of those with greater maturity.

-For most men in this range, the majority of procedures are directed at ameliorating the long-term effects of skin damage, gravity, facial deflation, and skull remodeling.
-Tasteful tissue re-suspension while maintaining an individual’s natural character is often the foundation of care.
+For most men in this range, the majority of procedures are directed at ameliorating the long-term effects of sun damage, gravity, facial deflation, and skull remodeling.
+Tasteful tissue re-suspension, while maintaining an individual’s natural character, is often the foundation of care.

-Skin care today can be as complicated and involved as a person wants to make it; however, most men are looking for quick solutions that don’t take hours of morning preparation.
-The quick brush on of a powdered sunblock every day after shaving goes a long way to maintaining healthy skin.
-Powdered sunblocks leave no greasy sheen or discoloration, won’t drip down into the eyes, and are essential for outdoors activities such as tennis, golf, hiking, hunting, and fishing.
+Skincare today can be as complicated and involved as a person wants to make it; however, most men are looking for quick solutions that don’t take hours of morning preparation.
+The quick brush on a powdered sunblock every day after shaving goes a long way to maintaining healthy skin.
+Powdered sunblocks leave no greasy sheen or discoloration, won’t drip down into the eyes, and are essential for outdoor activities such as tennis, golf, hiking, hunting, and fishing.

-For those interested in more aggressive skin damage reversal, rather than just maintenance, many specific treatments are available to ameliorate Rosacea, enlarged ropey blood vessels, enlarged pores, and lackluster, sagging skin.
+For those interested in more aggressive skin damage reversal, rather than just maintenance, many specific treatments are available to ameliorate rosacea, enlarged ropy blood vessels, enlarged pores, and lackluster, sagging skin.